 JWs believe their door to door preaching (field service) makes them the only true religion on earth.
 A friend once told me about a Witness who called at his place and when he indicated he’s a Christian, the JW said “If you are really a Christian why are you not going from house to house to preach your faith?”

 “Do you know of anyone else who preaches about God’s kingdom from house to house throughout the world?”
 (Does God Care?
 2001, 30)

 In 2004, I went for evangelism in an area and we (the lady with me) tried to witness to a woman.
 Her visage was angry and her response was harsh; she wanted to drag us into an argument.
-She was a JW.
 Why was she so angry with us?
-Because in her little Watchtower bubble world, she didn’t expect that anyone else would be preaching from house to house.
+Because she is a Jehovah’s Witness and in her little Watchtower bubble world, she didn’t expect that anyone else would be preaching from house to house.
 They alone seem to have the copyright over that.

 “Since the last days began in 1914, Jehovah’s Witnesses have preached the good news of God’s kingdom throughout the world in the manner ordered by Jesus, namely, at the homes of the people.
 (Matthew 10:7, 12, Acts 20:20) Millions of Witnesses call on people in every nation to talk to them about the new world” (Does God Care?
 2001, 30).